 Given the importance of county and local issues to our members and the fact that every vote truly does make a difference, elections represent a golden opportunity for the homebuilding industry to elect housing-friendly candidates in King and Snohomish counties.
 Throughout the year, we evaluate elected officials at the city, county, and state levels to determine how they line up with our industry.
 Each election cycle, our political action committee, the Affordable Housing Council, interviews candidates, determines their degree of support for our industry, and publishes a list of recommended candidates.
 Your vote in support of MBA-endorsed candidates will go a long way toward affecting the outcome of these critical races.

-Register to vote or reregister after having moved or changed names after the last election in which you voted.
+Don't forget to register to vote or reregister after having moved or changed names after the last election in which you voted!

 CONTRIBUTE TO THE AFFORDABLE HOUSING COUNCIL

 Members are encouraged to contribute to the Affordable Housing Council of the Master Builders Association of King and Snohomish Counties.
 Contributions are used to help pay for our public policy program, which elects and retains candidates friendly to the housing industry, while sweeping no-growth incumbents out of office.
 This money allows us to maintain and grow political and policy gains and counters increasing regulations by helping to elect decision makers who support homeownership and our industry.
 It also goes to defray the costs of lobbying efforts and research projects that help to make the industry's case before officeholders and policymakers.